 When I realized the small rural school he was in during kindergarten couldn’t give him the skills and tools he needed, with the advice of his teacher, I chose to homeschool him.
 Sean and I spent some time using different educational approaches until settling on secular, eclectic, academic homeschooling.
 He is too artistic, and I appreciate academics too much for any one methodology to completely suit both of us.
 So, instead of choosing one, I gifted him with a handcrafted education.

 Handcrafted educations like those found in the secular homeschool community are not new.
-During Renaissance times, people would have considered secular, eclectic, academic homeschoolers to be humanists, educating their children from a humanist perspective.
+During Renaissance times, people would have considered secular, eclectic, academic homeschoolers like us to be humanists, educating their children from a humanist perspective.
+For us, humanist has nothing to do with or without issues of faith.
+It refers to the use of secular academic materials, those that present facts, theories, and models as recommended by a majority of practicing experts in a field of study.
 This type of education, tailored to the strengths, weaknesses, and passions of an individual and their family is the type of education that Leonardo da Vinci, Florence Nightingale, and Thomas Jefferson received.